Alumni Story: Cameron Brewer

 Cameron Brewer grew up ‘developer adjacent’ in San Antonio.

 “My father was in downtown management.
-He was the head of the Downtown Alliance San Antonio for 30 years, so I kind of grew up with it.”
-For three semesters, he studied architecture at Washington University in St. Louis.
+He was the President of the Downtown Alliance San Antonio for around 30 years, so I kind of grew up with it.”
+For three semesters, he studied architecture at The University of Oklahoma (OU).

 Then, Cameron took an early internship, which changed his future.
-“I was looking around and I was like, there are three people in this office of 100 people that are actually doing design and I’m not good at design.”
+“I was looking around and I thought, there are three people in this office of 100 that are actually doing design and I’m not going to be in that top 3% as it relates to design talent.”

 Cameron Brewer